-Review the detailed Turnitin Instructions.Links to an external site. on how to submit your assignments and how to review the Grademark comments (feedback) from your professor.
+Review the detailed Turnitin Instructions. ⊟→

+(http://online.fiu.edu/html/blackboardlearn/mastertemplate/turnitin/) on how to submit your assignments and how to review the Grademark comments (feedback) from your professor.

 PRESENTATIONS

 After completion of the paper, students will do a virtual presentation for the class.
 Class presentations may take a variety of forms, including: videos posted on to YouTube, or a PowerPoint.
 I am open to other possibilities, but you must obtain permission from me before proceeding.
 Students are expected to review their classmates' presentations.